UofT-DSI/sql/README.md

 ## Policies
 - Accessiblity: We want to provide an accessible learning environment for all.
 If there is something we can do to make this course more accessible to you, please let us know.
 - Course communications: Communications take place over email.
 Please include "DSI-SQL" or similar in the subject line.
-- Camera: Keeping your camera on is optional.
+- Camera: Keeping your camera on is welcomed, but optional.
 - Microphone: Please keep microphones muted unless you need to speak.
+Questions are highly encouraged.
+- Assessment: Each class there will be reccomended homework which is not graded.
+There will be three assignments which are graded.

-## Schedule
+## Schedule (subject to change)
-Day 1: Introduction, SELECT, FROM, WHERE
+Day 1: Introduction, Schema Design, SELECT, FROM, WHERE

 Day 2: CASE, DISTINCT, JOINs, Aggregation Functions